Artic144/Stardew-damage-calculator/README.md

 ## Scout Crit.
 Chance Boost

-From now on we're working inside the `StardewValley::GameLoction::damageMonster` function, and the first order of business is to check if the player has the Scout profession:
+From now on we're working inside the `StardewValley::GameLocation::damageMonster` function, and the first order of business is to check if the player has the Scout profession:

 ```c#
 if (who.professions.Contains(25))